Q1061054BSBI/Predictive-Analytics-and-Machine-Learning-Project/README.md

 ***
 The data set should be saved in a csv file in the same folder where the main executable is located, or replace the url of the file in the data import function.
 ***
-Code author: Iualiia Arkadeva, Q1061054 BSBI
+Repository owner, code developer:: Iuliia Arkadeva, Q1061054 BSBI